Kommunicate-io/Kommunicate-Web-SDK/docs/docs/bot-setup.md

 If you are using Dialogflow then visit [Dialogflow Custom Events](https://dialogflow.com/docs/events/custom-events) to know more.

-### Trigger message based on the bot event
+### Trigger event on bot platform

-Call the following function to trigger a message through the bot by passing the event name.
+Call the following function to trigger an event on the bot platform.

 ```
 KommunicateGlobal.Applozic.ALApiService.sendMessage({